 - 1. The student is obliged to comply with the Test Regulations and if applicable, the digital test regulations. - 2.
-If it is compulsory for a student to take part in practical exercises or/ and there is a participation requirement, such as practical training or tutorials, before being allowed to take a test or partial test, this is stated in Appendix 2 and in the semester guide of the semester concerned.
-The semester guide also includes the procedure the student must follow if he wishes to submit a request for exemption from compulsory practical exercises to the Exam Board, whereby the latter may decide to impose alternative requirements. - 3.
-If the student is required to pass one or more tests to allow him to sit a test or partial test, this condition is set out in Appendix 2 as well as in the semester guide of the unit of study corresponding to the test or partial test.
-The semester guide also sets out the procedure that a student should follow to request an exemption from the Exam Board.
+If it is compulsory for a student to take part in practical exercises or/ and there is a participation requirement, such as practical training or tutorials, before being allowed to take a test or partial test, this is stated in Appendix 2 and in the module description of the unit of study concerned.
+The module description also includes the procedure the student must follow if he wishes to submit a request for exemption from compulsory practical exercises to the Exam Board, whereby the latter may decide to impose alternative requirements. - 3.
+If the student is required to pass one or more tests to allow him to sit a test or partial test, this condition is set out in Appendix 2 as well as in the module description of the unit of study corresponding to the test or partial test.
+The module description also sets out the procedure that a student should follow to request an exemption from the Exam Board.